dentarg/auth0-blog/_posts/2018-02-06-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

   }
 ```

-Finally, now we can get the book list and show it:
+Finally, now you can get the book list and show it:

 ![./xxx-images/book-list.png](./xxx-images/book-list.png)